bxparks/AceSegment/examples/AutoBenchmark/README.md

 `digitalWriteFast()` functions can be up to 50X faster if the `pin` number and `value` parameters are compile-time constants.

-The `digitalWriteFast` library is useful to create the `Tm1637DriverFast` class, because it consumes 600-700 fewer bytes of flash memory.
+The `digitalWriteFast` library is useful to create the `FastSwWireInterface` class, because it consumes 600-700 fewer bytes of flash memory.

 ### Arduino Nano